renantmagalhaes/workstation/README.md

   - [] Fix brew installation to be non-interactive.
   - [] Fix font installation to be non-interactive.
 - [] Fix themes installation to be non-interactive.
+- [] Make cargo lsd installation to be non-interactive
 - [] New BSPWM desktop showcase
+- [] Add BSPWM installation on install.sh
+  - Automatic installation for Rofi and Polybar
 # BSPWM

 ![1-general_layout_bspwm.png](./images/workstation/1-general_layout-bspwm.png)